 Get enough sleep the night before

-You might have heard this before, but in case you haven’t: cramming is not effective!
-So don’t do it.
-Staying up late the night before an exam to study will likely only make you feel groggy and cranky the next morning, which can distract you from fully focusing during your exam so make sure you give your brain an opportunity to rest and recharge.
+Cramming for an exam is not effective, so we don’t recommend doing it.
+Staying up late the night before an exam to study will likely only make you feel groggy the next morning, which can distract you from fully focusing.
+Make sure you give your brain an opportunity to rest and recharge.

 Eat and drink water beforehand

 Have you ever felt annoyed or irritated for no reason, only to realize it’s because you haven’t eaten all day?
-Imagine feeling that way while trying to take a test - not ideal at all.
+Imagine feeling that way while trying to take a test.
 Having adequate food and water in your system can help you focus more during your exam.

-- Practice good self care - Whether you’re in high school or college, we have some self-care tips and activities for you to try out before your next exam.
+- Practice good self care.
+Whether you’re in high school or college, read about our self-care tips and activities to try out before your next exam.

-- Ask for help - Your teachers and professors want you to succeed just as much as you do - don’t be afraid to talk to them and ask for help.
+- Ask for help.
+Your educators want you to succeed!
+Don’t be afraid to talk to them and ask for help when needed.

-- Get professional help - Test anxiety can sometimes be a symptom of something bigger - like anxiety, depression, or imposter phenomenon.
+- Seek professional help.
+Test anxiety can sometimes be a symptom of something bigger, like anxiety, depression, or imposter phenomenon.
 Talking to a professional about how you feel can give you some insight into why you feel that way, how to spot patterns in your mood, and help you prioritize your mental health.

 Have any questions about taking exams in high school or college?
 Text #Hello to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!